|Race Rock, NY|

 During the construction of Race Rock Lighthouse, one of the boats working at the site was carrying 200 pounds of gun powder when it exploded and killed some of the workers.
 This incident, coupled with those who had previously perished at Race Rock when vessels had run aground there, might give some credence to the mysterious whispers and footsteps reported by Coast Guard personnel who served at Race Rock.
 Some keepers even reported being touched or prodded by an unseen person.

-In January 2013, the National Park Service was evaluating two applications for the lighthouse, one of which was submitted by the New London Maritime Society.
-Both applicants were asked to provide supplemental information.
-On June 27, 2013, a deed transfer ceremony was held at the Custom House Maritime Museum to officially turn the lighthouse over to the New London Maritime Society.
+In January 2013, the National Park Service requested supplemental information from the two applicants it was evaluating for ownership of the lighthouse, and on June 27, 2013, a deed transfer ceremony was held at the Custom House Maritime Museum to officially turn the lighthouse over to the New London Maritime Society.

 Photo Gallery: 1